yalikebaz/nvim-config/sync/lazygit_bindings.md

-Lazygit isn't technically a nvim plugin, but i guess i find myself using it a lot in nvim, so here's some things to remember.
+Lazygit isn't technically a nvim plugin, but I guess I find myself using it a lot in nvim, so here's some things to remember.

 # keybindings: